aws-samples/aws-cdk-transit-gateway-peering/README.md

 ## Solution Overview

-The following diagram will be our CDK project's reference point.
+The following diagram will be referred to throughout this project.

 ![Diagram](img/TGW_peering_CDK_diagram.png)